 Björn - photo sessions

-The EP with four songs from the album "Many Faces" was released in autumn 1966.
+A single "Marianne"/"Vid en biväg till en byväg bor den blonda Beatrice" and an EP with "Marianne" and three other songs from the album "Many Faces" was released in autumn 1966.
 Two songs became chart hits in Sweden.
 "Marianne" entered Swedish charts in September 1966 and peaked at #3 on Topplistan.
 On Svensktoppen "Marianne" reached #1 where it stayed for 2 weeks.
 The second song on the EP "Vid en biväg till en biväg bor den blonda Beatrice" entered Svensktoppen in October 1966 where it peaked at #5.

 In 1967 Hootenanny Singers released four singles and two LPs.